What is dQ/dV? Incremental capacity analysis meaning and why it matters in BESS

 What dQ/dV analysis is actually used for

-The serious question is not whether someone can say dQ/dV.
-It is whether the analysis is being used with enough evidence discipline to support a real technical conclusion.
+What matters is whether the analysis is being used with enough evidence discipline to support a real technical conclusion.

 When buyers need deeper evidence on battery condition rather than accepting top-line health summaries.